OpenDiS/OpenDiS/doc/code_structure/data_structure/exadisnet_class.md

 ### Description

-In `pyexadis`, dislocation networks are defined as instances of the `ExaDisNet` class from `python/pyexadis_base.py`. `ExaDisNet` is a wrapper class around the internal data structure representation of the dislocation network in ExaDiS, which internally handles memory movements between the different execution spaces (e.g. CPU to GPU).
+`ExaDisNet` is the fundamental data structure used in `pyexadis` (python interface to ExaDiS) to represent the dislocation network. `ExaDisNet` is a wrapper class around the internal data structure representation of the dislocation network in ExaDiS, which internally handles memory movements between the different execution spaces (e.g. CPU to GPU).

 An `ExaDisNet` network can be instantiated in several ways.
 The native way is to provide a cell, an array of nodes, and an array of segments as arguments:
 ```python